ethanholter/Pong/README.md

-# holterethan-gmail.com
-First game.
-Classic Pong
+# Pong
+### About
+This is my first game in python and first program published online.